 Even with a clean diaper and a full belly, babies are liable to start crying.
 It’s not a commentary on you as a caretaker.
 It’s what they do.
 And getting the hang of what these cries mean — if anything — takes time.
 Given that, the best way to react is by being calm and looking for evidence of any precipitating events or reason for discomfort.
 There might be something.
 There might not.
 It’s important to look either way if for no other reason than because, by looking, you will learn to better understand how to comfort not just babies generally but the specific baby in front of you.
 Remember, babies are individuals too.

 All that said, it’s good to have a mental checklist of what might be affecting a bawling infant.
-Here’s the checklist in case you find yourself alone and in a cold sweat.

 - Pick up and walk around with the baby instead of sitting down with them.
 In studies, infants under six months who were carried immediately stopped voluntary movement and crying and exhibited a rapid heart rate decrease.